 Please choose your price category in the drop down menu.
 Your payments will enable us to film and edit future episodes.
 Thank you for giving what you can- we hope that the videos provide you with strength and hope.

 Purchase with paypal button below

 The Queen of Courtly Love and Cathedrals: Blanche of Castile Eleanor of Aquitaine's Spanish grand-daughter was a force of nature: mother to eleven children (and two saints), Blanche of Castile was the power behind the throne of France for decades, guiding it to peace and prosperity during a time of war.
 She was also the subject of adoration by Troubadours in poetry and song, and a composer herself.
-Blanche was one of the greatest patrons of education, art and architecture that France has ever known, and you will discover how to find her symbols hidden in plain sight from Notre Dame and Chartres Cathedral to the glorious Sainte Chapelle.
+Blanche was one of the greatest patrons of education, art and architecture that France has ever known, and you will discover how to find her symbols hidden in plain sight in world landmarks from Notre Dame and Chartres Cathedral to the glorious Sainte Chapelle in Paris.

-The Singing Spy: Josephine Baker Known almost exclusively now for her exotic dancing, Josephine Baker, is one of the most extraordinary heroines of all time for her resilience, courage and generosity.
-Riding from a childhood beset by poverty, abuse and racism, she become a beloved Parisian singer, actress and comedienne who was the highest paid entertainer in Europe, a hero of World War II, decorated by Charles de Gaulle, a revered leader of the Civil Rights Movement and a humanitarian whose vision of universal harmony is a lasting legacy of hope
+Icon of Wholeness: Josephine Baker Known almost exclusively now for her exotic dancing, Josephine Baker, is one of the most extraordinary heroines of all time for her resilience, courage and generosity.
+Riding from a childhood beset by poverty, abuse and racism, she become a beloved Parisian singer, actress and comedienne who was the highest paid entertainer in Europe, a decorated hero of World War II, who fought in the French Resistance as a spy, a revered leader of the Civil Rights Movement and a dedicated humanitarian whose vision of universal harmony for children of all religions and races left a lasting legacy of hope.